10antz-inc/ssorm/README.md

 SSORM
 =========

-SSORM is a simple spanner orm
+SSORM is a simple spanner orm for Golang

 Overview
 =========